-To safely execute an organized and efficient departure for a cross-country flight.
+To safely execute an efficient departure for a cross-country flight.

-When requested by the examiner, the candidate will be expected to safely depart on the cross-country flight, as planned.
+When requested by the examiner, the candidate will be expected to depart on the cross-country flight as planned.

-- (a) set the heading indicator by reference to the magnetic compass or other acceptable means; - (b) note take-off time; - (c) use an organized and efficient procedure to intercept the pre-planned track; - (d) comply with all departure clearances and instructions; - (e) activate the flight plan with ATS or simulate an activation with the examiner; - (f) note set heading time; - (g) provide an estimated time of arrival (ETA) for the first turning point or destination; - (h) reset the heading indicator and complete appropriate checks.
+- (a) note take-off time; - (b) use an organized and efficient procedure to intercept the pre-planned track; - (c) comply with all departure clearances and instructions; - (d) activate the flight plan with ATS or simulate an activation with the examiner; - (e) set the heading indicator by reference to the magnetic compass or other acceptable means; - (f) note set heading time; - (g) estimate the time of arrival for the first turning point or destination; - (h) complete appropriate checks.